erikhren/Nobel-Prize-Winners/README.md

 # The Nobel Prize

 This mini-project was kick started when I heard Greta Thunberg (young climate activist) was nominated for the prize.
-Suriprised by the nomination I had more questions and answers about the past Nobel prize winners and here we are.
+Suriprised by the nomination I had more questions than answers and I became motivated to learn about the past Nobel prize winners.

 This notebook will answer the following:
 - Who gets the most nobel prizes by country and sex